id-tarzanych/fbconnect/README.txt

   1. Upload the 'fbconnect' folder into your module directory and activate the modules.

-  2. Upload facebook-php-sdk library (https://github.com/facebook/facebook-php-sdk) into the libraries folder so that it looks like 'sites/all/libraries/facebook-php-sdk/src/facebook.php'.
+  2. Upload facebook-php-sdk-v4 library (https://github.com/facebook/facebook-php-sdk-v4) into the libraries
+     folder so that it looks like 'sites/all/libraries/facebook-php-sdk-v4'.

- -- OR --
-  Use drush_make script instead of steps 1 and 2:

-     projects[] = fbconnect
-     libraries[facebook-php-sdk][download][type] = "get"
-     libraries[facebook-php-sdk][download][url] = "https://github.com/facebook/facebook-php-sdk/releases"
-     libraries[facebook-php-sdk][destination] = "libraries"
+     drush_make script will come back right after Facebook PHP SDK v4.1.0 stable release

   3. Create a new Facebook application: https://developers.facebook.com/apps